xtexx/central/TEAMS.md

 ## User Research

 Purpose: Conduct User Research in the context of Forgejo.
 Anyone can become a member of the team, as long as they need the associated permissions to contribute to work on the [User Research repository](https://codeberg.org/forgejo/user-research).
-Anyone can ask that an existing member confirms their membership in accordance to the [decision making process](DECISION-MAKING.md).

 Team members:

-* @ei8fdb
-* @caesar
 * @fnetX

 ## Releases